☐ Know your deadlines

 LLC

-- If the LLC is classified as a partnership you will use a 1065, U.S. Return of Partnership Income.
+- If the LLC is classified as a partnership you will use a Form 1065, U.S. Return of Partnership Income.

-- If the LLC is classified as an S-Corporation you will use a 1120-S, U.S. S-Corporation Income Tax Return.
+- If the LLC is classified as an S-Corporation you will use a Form 1120-S, U.S. S-Corporation Income Tax Return.

-- And if the LLC is classified as a C-Corporation you will use a 1120, U.S. Corporation Income Tax Return.
+- And if the LLC is classified as a C-Corporation you will use a Form 1120, U.S. Corporation Income Tax Return.

-Talk to your tax professional, if you have questions about which form to file.
-If you need tax help, Rocket Lawyer can now match you with a tax pro for fast and affordable tax filing services.
+Talk to your tax professional if you have questions about which form to file.
+If you need tax help, Rocket Lawyer can now match you with a Tax Pro for fast and affordable tax filing services.

 ☐ Filing an extension

 If you are not sure you will be able to file your business taxes before the deadline, you may consider filing an extension.
 An extension typically extends the due date by 6 months.
 So if your due date is on March 15th, you will have until September 15th to file your taxes.
 Most businesses will use Form 7004 to apply for an extension.
-However, if your business activities are being reported on your personal tax return, you will want to use Form 4868.
+However, if your business activities are being reported on your personal tax return, you will use Form 4868.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.